Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

     condition: selection
   level: high
   ```
-- Convert it into Wazuh's rule format (either manually into `/var/ossec/etc/rules/local_rules.xml`, or via `sigma-cli` with a Wazuh/OpenSearch backend if available).
+- Drop the rule straight into your Zircolite rules folder — **no conversion needed**, Zircolite consumes Sigma natively.
-- Re-run the corresponding Atomic test from Day 4 and confirm the new alert fires at the expected level.
+- Re-run the corresponding Atomic test from Day 4, export the relevant log, run Zircolite, and confirm the new match appears at the expected level.
-- **Tune one rule**: find a legitimate action triggering a false positive (e.g. an antivirus scanner also accessing LSASS) and add an exclusion condition.
+- **Tune one rule**: find a legitimate action triggering a false positive (e.g. an antivirus scanner also accessing LSASS) and add an exclusion condition to the Sigma rule.

 **Covers:** Detection engineering, baselining, tuning
 </details>